Gervonta Davis stops Romero in 6th, retains lightweight belt

 If Davis was, it wasn’t for long.
 He appeared to hurt his left hand on a punch in the fifth round, but there was nothing wrong with it in the next.

-Shortly after he left the ring, many fans attempting to depart Barclays Center ran back in toward the arena floor, some even leaping up into the ring in panic due to an unknown commotion near the exit.
-Security held some fans in one area for a time until it was addressed.
+Shortly after he left the ring, many fans attempting to depart Barclays Center ran back in toward the arena floor, some even leaping up into the ring in panic after there was a loud noise outside an exit.
+Security held some fans in one area for a time until it was deemed safe to leave.

+A New York City police spokesman told The Associated Press that the noise outside the arena was a “loud disturbance,” and said there was no shooting.
+The spokesman said there was reports of some minor injuries due to the commotion.

+Tennis star Naomi Osaka was among the frantic fans at Barclay Center.
+She took to Twitter and posted that she was “petrified.”

 It was an electrifying end to the return of big-time boxing in Brooklyn, where Davis won his first title in 2017.
 He drew an arena-record 18,970 for this fight, with the first big card at Barclays Center since before the pandemic began two years ago including Madonna and a number of stars from sports.